 This is part one of a two-part interview.
-Check back Friday to learn more from Dan about the return of Live PD.
+Check out the second part here.

 These days, veteran legal commentator Dan Abrams is spending less time covering trials in courtrooms and more time in the A&E studio, hosting Live PD.
-As he gears up for Season 2—which premieres Friday, October 6 at 9 PM—we spoke to him about some of the high-profile legal cases he’s covered in the past.
+A&E Real Crime spoke to him about some of the high-profile legal cases he’s covered in the past.

 For years you worked on Court TV.
 How closely do you follow the lives/continued legal struggle of the defendants you once covered?
 For example, what did you think about O.J.
 Simpson’s recent parole hearing for his armed robbery and kidnapping conviction?